pallets-eco/flask-admin/README.rst

 This is library for building adminstrative interface on top of Flask framework.

+Flask-Admin comes with few batteries out of the box: model scaffolding for `SQLAlchemy <http://www.sqlalchemy.org/>`_, `MongoEngine <http://mongoengine.org/>`_ and `Peewee <https://github.com/coleifer/peewee>`_ ORMs and simple file management interface.

-Instead of providing simple scaffolding for the database models, Flask-Admin provides tools that can be used to build adminstrative interface of any complexity, using consistent look and feel.
+However, you're not limited by provided functionality - instead of providing simple scaffolding for the ORM models, Flask-Admin provides tools that can be used to build adminstrative interface of any complexity, using consistent look and feel.

-Flask-Admin comes with following batteries out of the box:

-- SQLAlchemy model scaffolding
-- MongoEngine model scaffolding
-- Peewee model scaffolding
-- File admin

 Documentation
 -------------